Nate Lowe Player Props: Rangers vs. Royals

 Nate Lowe At The Plate

-- Lowe has driven in a run in five games this year (55.6%), including two games with multiple runs batted in.
+- Lowe has driven in a run in six games this year (60.0%), including two games with multiple runs batted in.

-- He has scored at least once three times this season (33.3%), including one multi-run game.
+- He has scored at least one run four times this season (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.